Style Guide

 - `timestampMs`: Unix epoch timestamp in milliseconds.

 Capitalize the first word in the heading.
-Center align the text.
-Bold labels in the Header row.
+Bold labels in the header row.

 - Example